Here's need to know information on Bora Bora travel and island geography. Click on a topic to fast-track to that

 the plane, baggage allowances,

-cancellation requirements and where to stay near the Tahiti Airport is on our flights to Bora Bora page.
+cancellation requirements and where to stay near the Tahiti Airport is on the flights to Bora Bora page.

 Here is useful information on connecting from your Tahiti flight to Bora Bora flights.

 To make a long distance call from Bora Bora you must purchase an international phone card.
 These phone cards can be used to call home from all of the Tahitian islands.
 If you have a GSM phone you may be able to have international roaming on your phone.
 If your phone is unlocked, an affordable way can be to buy a sim in Tahiti or buy a international sim card.

 Electrical power in French Polynesia is 220Volts – 60Hz.
 Electric outlets have two round holes, the same as in